maithilish/uknit-quickstart/README.md

 uKnit Quickstart Example Project.
 Generate unit tests with <a href="https://www.codetab.org/guide/uknit/quickstart/">uKnit Quickstart</a>.

-You are in main/master branch and there is no project in this branch.
-Probably you have cloned the project without provided branch name.
+You are in main/master branch, and there is no project in this branch.
+Probably the project is cloned without the branch name.

-For Maven project use `git clone -b maven git@github.com:maithilish/uknit-quickstart.git` and for Gradle project `git clone -b gradle git@github.com:maithilish/uknit-quickstart.git`
+You can fix it by checking out either **maven** or **gradle** branch.
+Open IDE terminal, run `git checkout maven` (for maven project) or `git checkout gradle` (for gradle project) from project folder and reload the project in IDE.